RoxanaDev1/GetStarted-TypeScript-Express-React/README.md

 In this repository I am going to build the minimum settings to get started with TypeScript, Express and React.

+My motivation for this repository is to understand how the most basic things are being setup.
+I know today we have plenty of projects we can just npm install, and would work without any kind of problem.
+When I install a bunch of stuff, if something doe not work as expected I usually feel I need to dig in to much, so I decided to create this together with all the problems I run into, this way I and other learn how to deal with those annoying installation problems.
+Another point is that most of us really setup a project once in a while, and then we forget those really simple stuff.

+Feedback is welcome, and other kind of problems are welcome to be documented.

 # Getting started

 `npm init` - This will create package.json file which is very important for any JS project.
 Just accept all the defaults, and we will change them later.